 Mile 0: Put in at Tolman Ranch and enjoy making your way downstream through numerous Class III/IV Rapids before arriving at the Steel Bridge.

-Mile 6.1: Steel Bridge.
-This is an alternate access point for anyone looking for a shorter trip, or hoping to take out before the large rapids downstream.
+Mile 5.5: Steel Bridge is an alternate access point for anyone looking for a shorter trip, or hoping to take out before the large rapids downstream.

-Mile 7: Candycane Rapid (Class V).
-Named after the enormous pile of striped rocks that form it, this rapid is an impressive sight.
+Mile 6.4: Radiolarian Sieve Rapid (Class V/V+).
+Named after the enormous pile of striped Radiolarian Chert that forms it, this rapid is an impressive sight.
 Scout and portage from the right.

 Mile 6.6: Conehead Rapid (Class V/V+) is named after the massive boulder at the bottom.
 This rapid can be ran or portaged on the right.